 The Case Against Having a Sexual Fantasy

-- You may become obsessed with your fantasies to the extent that they can take over your life and ultimately ruin your marriage relationship.
+- It is unhealthy to become obsessed with your fantasies to the extent that they take over your life and ultimately disrupt your marriage relationship.

-- Sexual fantasies and having lustful thoughts about other people is considered cheating and a sin to some people.
+- Sexual fantasies and having lustful thoughts about other people is considered cheating and a sin to some people/in some religious communities.

 - You could reach a point of not being able to distinguish between reality and fantasy.

-- It is not healthy to nurture images of having sex with someone other than your spouse.
+- It is sometimes not healthy to nurture images of having sex with a specific person other than your spouse.
 The images can contribute to lowering your resistance to infidelity.

-- Fantasizing about other people is a danger sign in your marriage.
+- Fantasizing about other people can be a danger sign in your marriage.
 You could be trying to escape not being turned on by your spouse.

 - You may be fantasizing about things that are missing from your marriage.
 The fantasies are a compensation for an inadequate sex life.
-This 'deficiency theory' was started by Sigmund Freud in 1908 when he stated that "a happy person never fantasizes, only a dissatisfied one."
+This now widely discounted 'deficiency theory' was started by Sigmund Freud in 1908 when he stated that "a happy person never fantasizes, only a dissatisfied one."

 Judy Dutton elaborates, "This is called the 'deficiency theory,' which states that for whatever's lacking on our lives that we want -- more sex, more orgasms, or a partner that could appear in a Victoria's Secret fashion show -- we'll conjure up a virtual stand-in.
 The more conjuring we do, the less satisfying our real-life sex lives must be."